-The basic state pension (BSP) is based on the number of years you have paid National Insurance or have received National Insurance credits.
+The state pension is based on the number of years you have paid National Insurance or have received National Insurance credits.

 You may receive/ have received National Insurance credits if you: